jrasmusson/ios-starter-kit/basics/UINavigationController/README.md

 That's because when the computed property is created, self is not yet set into a state that can respond to that target in the responder chain.
 So it never gets fired.
 But I am not really sure why.
 Maybe someone can confirm.

-Self pull me out of the responder chain, but nil passes it on.
+`target: self` pulls you out of the responder chain, but nil passes it on.

-Cocoa Core Competencies - responder chain, delegate.
-Read about it.
+Todo: Google Cocoa Core Competencies - and read about responder chain and delegate.

 ### Links that help